erikkurcz/notes/day1/morning/keynotes/notes.md

 * Strategic plan: https://www.apache.org/board/plan.html
 * "ASF project contributors added $624M worth of code" (how is this calculated?)
   * Apache Mynewt highest contribution value at $61M
-  * Bertrand doesn't have formula for how these numbers were calculated

 ### Plan
 * TPKDTNFY - THe Plan is to Keep Doing This for the Next Fifty Years